-Canada will help fund pay hikes for essential workers
+'You deserve a raise': Canada to help fund pay hikes for essential workers

 Trudeau made his announcement a day before Statistics Canada releases unemployment data for April.
 Analysts say they expect around 4 million people to have lost their jobs after a record 1 million were thrown out of work in March.

+Manulife Financial Corp’s chief executive Roy Gori cautioned against reopening economies too soon.

+“Subsequent pandemic waves could create greater ... devastation than we’ve already seen,” he said.

 Under the deal with the provinces, Ottawa will contribute C$3 billion ($2.1 billion), representing 75% percent of the total cost of the increased wages, the government said in a statement.
-Trudeau earlier told reporters the amount was C$4 billion.

-The provinces will be responsible for determining who is essential and how much they receive, he added.
+The provinces will be responsible for determining who is essential and how much they receive.

-Ontario, Canada’s most populous province, will slowly begin resuming elective and non-essential surgeries, Premier Doug Ford announced on Thursday, starting with the most urgent procedures such as cancer and cardiac surgeries.
+Ontario, Canada’s most populous province, will slowly begin resuming elective and non-essential surgeries, Premier Doug Ford announced, starting with the most urgent procedures such as cancer and cardiac surgeries.

+The Pacific province of British Columbia said it would unveil a plan to handle 30,000 non-urgent surgeries that have been postponed.
+This involves adding new capacity and hiring and training staff.

-Additional reporting by Moira Warburton in Toronto; Editing by Bill Berkrot and David Gregorio
+Additional reporting by Moira Warburton and Nichola Saminather in Toronto; Editing by Bill Berkrot and David Gregorio